-If at all possible, would-be PHMNPs should try to focus their RN experiences on areas directly related to mental health.
-Dr. Hamilton suggests gaining experience and exposure to inpatient and outpatient settings, as well as different care models.
-He also recommends attempting to observe and collaborate with colleagues who provide counseling, psychotherapy and supportive interventions, as well as established PMHNPs who work within the advanced practice scope.
+Try to get experience in both inpatient and outpatient environments, and practicing different care models, Dr. Hamilton suggests.
+He also recommends asking to observe colleagues who provide counseling, psychotherapy and supportive interventions, as well as established PMHNPs who work within the advanced practice scope.

-This will help you get a better feel for what working in the mental health field may entail and can help you determine if attending a PMHNP program is the right move for you.
+This will help you get a better feel for what working in the mental health field may entail and can help you determine if attending a psychiatric-mental health nurse practitioner program is the right move for you.

-3. Identify and apply to a PMHNP program
+3. Identify and apply to a psychiatric-mental health nurse practitioner program

 No matter the path you choose after earning RN licensure, you'll need to eventually complete a graduate degree program to become a PMHNP.
 This is another substantial step worth careful consideration.
 Prospective PMHNPs will want to consider several factors, including: